bootphon/wordseg/doc/bash_reference.rst

 -----------------

-* For all the commands, the input must be a multi-line text, one utterance per line, with **no punctuation**.
+* For all the commands, the input must be a multi-line text, one utterance per line, with **no punctuation** (excepted for token separators, see below).

-* Each utterance is made of a sequence of phonological units separated by token boundaries (at word level and phone or syllable level).
+* Each utterance is made of a sequence of phonological units separated by token boundaries (at word, phone or syllable levels).

 * The **phonological units** can be any unicode characters, or even strings.
 In the example above (``""hh ax l ow _ w er l d _""``) the